 Aqua City Odaiba and Decks Tokyo Beach on the bayside are ideal spots to look over Tokyo Bay and the Rainbow Bridge.
 After fully enjoying yourself with shopping, enjoy the night view of the bay's shifting scenery starting in the evening out on the terrace of a restaurant.
 This is an area where you can enjoy an entire wonderful day just like that.

-You can find your favorite shop!
-Shopping & Gourmet
+You can find your favorite stores!
+Shopping & Dining

 Azabujuban Shotengai A mature neighborhood that develops new ideas learned from the past and merges into a residential area